Comment: Comment-1-

 T.NETWORK_ACCESS

-Devices located outside the protected network may seek to exercise services located on the protected network that are intended to be only accessed from inside the protected network or only accessed by entities using an authenticated pat into the protected network.
+Devices located outside the protected network may seek to exercise services located on the protected network that are intended to be only accessed from inside the protected network or only accessed by entities using an authenticated path into the protected network.

 T.NETWORK_ATTACK